MIT-STARLab/CLICK-Image-Tool/README.md

 - `extra/` contains definitions for custom/uncommon packages that are not included in buildroot by default, such as the custom flight software, Matrix Vision libraries, and the png2jpeg tool.
 Each folder in `extra/package/` has makefiles that define how the package is downloaded, built and installed to the image.
 More uncommon software packages can be defined here.
 - `overlay/` is a custom tree of files that are added directly to the OS partition by buildroot.
 These include some system config files and OS services and the FPGALink libraries.
 - `post_build.sh` is a script that is automatically executed after buldroot is done with all package compilation.
 It does some OS configuration before the OS is packaged.
 - `post_image.sh` is a script that is automatically executed after buldroot packages the OS.
-It creates a raw flash image with all the partitions, which can be directly flashed onto the RPi eMMC.
+It creates the images with all the partitions, which can be directly flashed onto the RPi.

 ## Partitions
 The final image (~20 MB) contains three partitions: